Mastering Tenancy and Lease Agreements: Your Guide to Renting in Hong Kong

 Government Rates

-Government rates, typically 5% of the rental amount, are often passed onto tenants by landlords.
+Landlords often pass government rates, typically 5% of the rental amount, onto tenants.
 These charges are billed quarterly in advance, and payment responsibility is indicated in the agreement.

 Utilities